IsaaColomer/PlatformerGame/README.md

  - F5 save the current game state.
  - F6 load the previous game state.
  - F9 to show colliders.
- - F8 View GUI bounds rectangles and state in different colors.
+ - F8 View GUI buttons bounds rectangles and state in different colors.
  - F10 toggle god mode.
  - F11 toggle to set the game at 30fps.